Reviewed by Tamir Rubin, Head of Product at iPREP • Updated January 2026

 Information Sources

-Disclaimer – All the prep materials and details provided on iPrep are authentic and have been created for tutoring purposes. iPrep is not affiliated with the United States Department of Defense (DoD), the owner of EDPT (Electronic Data Processing Test), or any trademark or organization mentioned above.
+Disclaimer – All preparation materials and exam details provided by iPREP are for tutoring and practice purposes. iPREP is not affiliated with the United States Department of Defense (DoD) or any military branch, and does not claim ownership of the EDPT or any related trademarks.

 Free EDPT practice test: Get to know what the Electronic Data Processing Test (EDPT) will be like by practicing with these sample questions: